- You are here:

 Buddy dogs are guide dogs that haven't qualified to work as mobility assistance dogs but can improve the quality of life of children and young people who are blind and partially sighted by contributing to sensory and physical development, enhancing their confidence and self-esteem, countering isolation and depression, increasing levels of exercise and improving their communication skills.
 In some cases, a buddy dog can help to assess whether a young person could benefit from a guide dog in the future.

-To find out more about buddy dogs and how you can get involved, contact your local Guide Dogs Mobility Team
+To find out more please contact your local Guide Dogs Mobility Team